 At the doctor’s

-In some cases it can be a good idea to get a second opinion (see what a different doctor says), for instance if your diagnosis isn't clear or you're faced with a difficult decision about treatment options.
-You have a legal right to an independent second opinion.
+In some cases it can be a good idea to see a different doctor and get a second opinion – for instance, if your diagnosis isn't clear or you're faced with a difficult decision about treatment options.
+Before certain operations, doctors even have to inform you that you have a legal right to an independent second opinion.